rubenkodify/production-ready-serverless-workshop-fullstackfest/09_Structured logging/README.md

 <details>
 <summary><b>Disable debug logging in production</b></summary><p>

+This logger allows you to control the default log level via the `LOG_LEVEL` environment variable.
+Let's configure the `LOG_LEVEL` environment such that we'll be logging at `INFO` level in production, but logging at `DEBUG` level everywhere else.

 1. Open `serverless.yml`.
 Add a `custom` section, this should be at the same level as `provider` and `plugins`.

 ```yml